 Sunshine Print Space is an access printmaking facility.
 To use our facilities you can become a member of our artist-run collective.
-We have a very reasonably priced annual membership fee which can be paid quarterly.
-Currently, the collective has 9 members but we are always happy to welcome new members.
+We have a very reasonably priced annual membership fee which is be paid quarterly.

 If you are interested in access to screen printing, both paper and textile, lithography, and intaglio printmaking facilities please contact us for a tour of the premises or to learn more about what we do.

 Phillip Doggett-Williams is a co-founder and President of the Not for Profit access printmaking studio ‘Sunshine Print Artspace’ (SPA).

 He is an established Melbourne artist with close to 5 decades of experience in artistic practice, teaching and arts consultancy.
 He is a printmaker, painter and sculptor but has also worked in collaborations that include theatre, performance, and community education.

 Phillip is a graduate of RMIT Fine Arts (1978) having studied printmaking under the late George Baldessin, Graeme King, sculpture under Anthony Pryor, and painting under Andrew Sibley and Ron Miller.
 His artworks are represented in major collections including the Australian National Gallery, Canberra; Artbank and the Gallery of NSW.

 Adrian is a co-founder of SPA, his interest in printmaking commenced in the Tin Sheds whilst studying English Literature at Sydney University.
 Returning to the UK he completed an honours degree in sculpture at Cheltenham School of Art and then completed extensive studies to become a Master printmaker at Brighton Polytechnic (UK) and the Druckwerkstatt in Berlin.
 Whilst in Europe he had the opportunity to study under and work alongside, some of Europe’s most celebrated artists such as Bruce Maclean and the late A.R Penk.